matplotlib/matplotlib/doc/install/dependencies.rst

 Python
 ------

-By default, ``pip`` will build packages using build isolation, meaning that these build dependencies are temporally installed by pip for the duration of the Matplotlib build process.
-However, build isolation is disabled when :ref:`installing Matplotlib for development <development-install>`;
+``pip`` normally builds packages using :external+pip:doc:`build isolation <reference/build-system/pyproject-toml>`, which means that ``pip`` installs the dependencies listed here for the duration of the build process.
+However, build isolation is disabled via the the :external+pip:ref:`--no-build-isolation <install_--no-build-isolation>` flag when :ref:`installing Matplotlib for development <development-install>`, which means that the dependencies must be explicitly installed, either by :ref:`creating a virtual environment <dev-environment>` (recommended) or by manually installing the following packages:
-therefore we recommend using one of our :ref:`virtual environment configurations <dev-environment>` to create a development environment in which these packages are automatically installed.

-If you are developing Matplotlib and unable to use our environment configurations, then you must manually install the following packages into your development environment:

 - `meson-python <https://meson-python.readthedocs.io/>`_ (>= 0.13.1).
 - `ninja <https://ninja-build.org/>`_ (>= 1.8.2).
 This may be available in your package